Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Marksman.md

 _Effect_ :

-+10 armor penetration, +50% reload speed with crossbows
++50% reload speed with crossbows

 ----